akhnos/spica-documentation/docs/concept/bucket.md

 - **Item should be unique**: If toggled on, each item in the array should be unique.
 Otherwise, the data won't be saved.
 - **Minimum and Maximum Items**: The element length of the array should be within these boundaries.

+#### Relation

+- **Bucket**: Choose from which Bucket the relation will be.
+- **One To One or One To Many**: Determines the relationship type.
+- **Dependent**: If toggled on, makes the entries dependent on each other; if one gets deleted the system will delete the other automatically.

 ### Some Examples